-Climate Active is a partnership between the Australian Government and Australian businesses to encourage voluntary climate action.
+Climate Active is an Australian Government program.
+It drives Australian businesses to make voluntary climate action.
+It supports our national climate policy.

 Climate Active certification is awarded to businesses that have reached a state of carbon neutrality - based on an agreed emissions boundary for a specific certification type.
 Certification is available for: